Nucleus .Net Core CMS

 @*

-The breadcrumb Html helper renders a breadcrumb control showing the path to the current page.
-You can
+The breadcrumb Html helper renders a breadcrumb control showing the path to the current

-use the hideTopLevel parameter to suppress display of the top-level page, and you can include html
+page.
+You can use the hideTopLevel parameter to suppress display of the top-level page,

-attributes.
 You can also use the simple form - @Html.Breadcrumb() with no parameters.

 *@